pnp/sp-dev-fx-webparts/samples/react-teams-message/README.md

 This Web Part illustrates the following concepts on top of the SharePoint Framework:

-* Using react framework in SPFx webpart
+* Using react framework in SPFx web part
-* Calling Teams Graph API in SPFx webpart
+* Calling Teams Graph API in SPFx web part
 * Usage of PnP Tree View  Control
 * Usage of Fluent UI/Office UI Fabric Controls